 If you have any queries please use the contact form.

-Some of the characters who founded the service pop up repeatedly.
+Some of the characters who created the service pop up repeatedly.
 Transcripts of prisoners’ unguarded conversations reveal their individuality, and their struggle to reconcile conflicting loyalties.
 We think about the pressures that could induce a U-boat crewman to change sides.
 We consider the everyday serviceman’s awareness and experience of the Nazi regime’s atrocities.

 We see how British naval intelligence officers were the first in the world to notice and exploit a loophole in the Hague Convention on the treatment of prisoners of war.
 We watch them develop a structured, systematic information source that produced important results in the First World War and had a critical influence on the second.
 We learn how the team’s successes saved countless naval and merchant seamen’s lives – and how they didn’t get everything right.